About Thalassio

 portable, movement-based and able to be practiced anywhere

-drawn from qi gong, tai chi, martial arts and ocean sports
+drawn from qi gong, tai chi, martial arts and nature-based sports

 Thalassio's offerings will benefit you the most if you have: